Super Lawyers

 • Tyrone Krause: A thoracic and cardiac surgeon in Newark, New Jersey.
 Attended medical school in New York.
 He has been in practice for nearly 30 years.

 • Henry W. Eisenberg: Board-certified in colon and rectal surgery since 1975.
-He is licensed in Ohio, currently practicing as the Director of Health and Wellness Services at Cleveland State University.
+He is licensed in Ohio and currently practices as the Director of Health and Wellness Services at Cleveland State University.
 He was a Major in the U.S. Army Reserve.

 Dental Surgery